Send the link below via email or IMCopy

 Did he choose this conflict?

-Explain how Rainsford's discomfort is both internal and external conflict.
+How is this feeling both internal and external conflict.

 What does Rainsford eventually discover about Zaroff?